 Nova Launcher replaces your home screen and app drawer, the scrolling list of app icons normally accessible by swiping up on your phone’s home screen.
-But on the default settings, you won’t notice much in the way of change — that is because Nova Launcher sticks to a fairly vanilla take on Android’s home screen.
-But there is a lot Nova Launcher can do that is not immediately obvious.
+But on the default settings, you won’t notice much in the way of change — and that’s because Nova Launcher sticks to a fairly vanilla take on Android’s home screen.
+But there’s a lot Nova Launcher can do that’s not immediately obvious.
 Don’t like the shape or style of app icons?
 It’s easy to swap them out.
 Bored of the transition animations between home screens and apps?
 Just pick different ones.
-How?
-We’re going to talk you through some of the main points right here.

 Nova Launcher (free) vs. Nova Launcher Prime